-Wishing for a high-end build that will let you play any game you want even in 4K, looking at pictures of other people’s setups online, and actually building one yourself are very different things.
+Wishing for a high-end build that will let you play any game you want at 60FPPS even in 4K, looking at pictures of other people’s setups online, and actually building one yourself are very different things.

 So without any further delay, let’s see what this $5000 PC can give you.